MaC-Perez/cinar-mse-projects/multispecies/MultispeciesMSE.md

   unname()
 ```

-Modify other functions for vectors and matrices
+Modify other functions for vectors and matrices **THIS ISN’T DONE and
+DOESN’T WORK**

 ``` r
 msdynamics <- function(pars,C,yrs) {